The Exhibitions Program offers combinations of professionally produced exhibitions and fine arts-based events.

 Please contact the Exhibitions Program to schedule a private or group visit:

 Exhibition Opportunities at the Grand

 Featured exhibitions programming is developed from an on-going Call For Proposals.
 This process empowers artists, art educators, curators, collectives, gallerists, and collection lenders to be considered for exhibitions programming opportunities.

 The community-based Exhibitions Program Advisory Committee serves in an advisory role, working under the direction of the Cultural Arts Manager of Visual Arts in collaboration with the Grand Foundation, to review and recommend proposals for featured exhibitions and associated events.

 Artists can also consider exhibiting individual or small groupings of works in our curated cooperative artspace called Art Co-Opted, located in the South gallery.
 The Co-Op features combinations of original artwork, limited editions and artist-designed products with low price points for a limited time only.
 As the Galleries are part of a larger interdisciplinary arts center fostering community involvement and life-learning, products incorporating arts education and art-making are encouraged.
 Local musicians, writers, poets, spoken word artists, new media artists, cartoonists and animators can also participate.

 Recommended proposals remain active for approximately 18 months of scheduling.
-Artists that were previoulsy recommended, but were not scheduled, are encouraged to update their proposal materials in order to remain active in our files.
-Current proposals submitted for 2018-19 (any beyond) exhibition opportunities will be reviewed in the summer of 2018.
+Artists that were previously recommended, but were not scheduled, are encouraged to update their proposal materials in order to remain active in our files.
+Current proposals submitted for 2018-19 (any beyond) exhibition opportunities will begin review in the fall of 2018.